 Understanding Quality Systems

 Design controls are just one part of your overall quality management system (QMS).
-The right system will account for design controls, risk management, document control and records management, and supplier management.
+The right system will account for design controls, risk management, document control, records management, and supplier management, to name a few.

-While it can be difficult to get a QMS “off the ground,” it is absolutely worth the investment.
-Not only is it required by regulatory bodies, but it will help your company achieve its outputs and objectives more efficiently and cost-effectively.
+While it can be difficult to get a QMS off the ground, it is absolutely worth the investment.
+Not only is it required by regulatory bodies, but a QMS will help your company achieve its outputs and objectives more efficiently and cost-effectively.

 Kapstone-Medicial-Blog-Design-Controls-for-Medical-Devices-What-to-Know-3